 Harvest happens in early November, as gatherers go out before dawn to pick the flowers before sunrise.
 At dawn, the crocuses unanimously open to greet the sun, and the harvest stops until the next early morning.
 After the flowers are collected, they are placed on a table, as each person carefully gathers the three stigmas found within each crocus flower.

 It takes roughly 463 threads to make up 1 gram of saffron!
-As a result, saffron can be quite expensive.
+As a result, it can be quite expensive.
 I have noticed that many westerners shy away from using saffron because of this.
-However, when you learn how to use saffron and process it properly by blooming it, you’ll find that a very little goes a long way.
+However, when you learn how to use this culinary herb and process it properly by blooming it, you’ll find that a very little goes a long way.
 You can then begin to indulge in saffron in ways comparable to other rare intoxicants like vanilla, cacao, and coffee.

 How to Bloom Saffron